jamigibbs/slack-planning-poker/README.md

 - **Interactive Voting**:
   - Persistent voting buttons that remain visible until results are revealed
   - Users can update their votes without creating duplicates
+  - Contextual feedback: "Your vote has been recorded" vs "Your vote has been updated"
-  - Visual emoji reactions shows how many have voted
+  - Visual emoji reactions show when someone has voted including when they update their vote
 - **Results Display**:
-  - Votes are displayed with usernames when revealed
+  - Votes displayed with usernames and clear distribution when revealed
-  - Clear vote distribution with counts and voters
+  - Rich, professional formatting using Slack's Block Kit
+  - Colored borders for visual appeal and better readability
 - **Data Storage**:
   - All votes and sessions stored in Supabase
   - Session history maintained per channel